smridhgupta/alpha-nids/README.md

 # Conclusion
 Alpha-NIDS will serve as a lightweight network intrusion detection tool designed to monitor network traffic, identify suspicious activities, and alert administrators either through logs or email notifications.
 The real-time visualization provides a quick overview of the network's state, making it easier for administrators to gauge potential threats.
 The whitelisting mechanism ensures that known devices can operate without triggering false positives.

+# Usage
+Download the Binary and config file from Releases and run anids.sh in terminal.

+# Donate
+.
+BTC: bc1qykzfyjdkyck5v4sd46j4y8ra6mgltvu6zqu69s

+# Warning
+This project is only for educational purposes.
+I am not responsible for any misuse!

+# Contact
+smridhgupta@proton.me

+Developed by @smridhgupta